npucino/sandpyper/docs/ML and SA.md

 Once SA has been run iteratively and the SA coefficient has been stored, Sandpyper searches for the inflexion points to propose a __sub-optimal k__ number where an additional cluster does not degrade the overall clustering performance.
-Sandpyper uses a Gaussian smoothed regression of  ```k``` against mean silhouette scores to identify first order relative minima as possible inlfexion points.
+Sandpyper uses a Gaussian smoothed regression of  ```k``` against mean silhouette scores to identify first order relative minima as possible inflexion points.
-When multiple relative minimas are found, the smaller k will be the sub-optimal one.
+When multiple relative minima are found, the smaller k will be the sub-optimal one.
 When no relative minima are found, it searches for peaks in the second order derivative of such regression line.
 If multiple peaks are found, the mean k, computed so far, will be used as optimal.

-Once the sub-optimal k for each survey has been found, the user is ready to finally run the KMeans algorithm with the sub-optimal k using the the `ProfileSet.kmeans_sa()` method.
+Once the sub-optimal k for each survey has been found, the user is ready to finally run the KMeans algorithm with the sub-optimal k using the `ProfileSet.kmeans_sa()` method.

 ## Visual identification of point classes in a GIS